 Pennsylvania State Real Estate Commission

 If your application is approved, the commission will then send you a broker examination registration form and accompanying instructions.
-The completed form is then sent to Pennsylvania’s testing vendor, PSI Exams, along with the appropriate examination fee.
+The completed form is then sent to Pennsylvania’s testing vendor along with the appropriate examination fee.